 When your hips hurt because of a problem somewhere else.

 Even when pain really is felt in the hip, it doesn’t necessarily stem from a problem there.
 You might be feeling referred pain from the back.
 ‘Referred pain’ is pain which is felt elsewhere in the body, not in the place where the problem lies.
 Sciatica is one type of referred pain, in which pain in the leg results from problems in the back.
 Equally, pain can be referred to the hips from the lower back.

 Arthritis of the hip.

-Some people do have hip arthritis.
+Some people do arthritis which is causing pain in their hip.
 The factors listed below may indicate that you have hip arthritis, but please seek an expert diagnosis from a medical practitioner with a detailed understanding of human anatomy, such as a chiropractor.

 - Greater pain in one hip than the other (symmetrical arthritis is unusual.)

 A common misconception is that arthritis sufferers are too frail to benefit from chiropractic care, in fact I see plenty of people with arthritis and I get good results.
 Although I can’t reverse the condition, if it has not yet become too severe I can often help to reduce pain levels and increase mobility.
 When we asked her how chiropractic treatment had helped her hip arthritis, our patient Joan Balmbra had this to say: “My hip arthritis isn’t much worse than when I first started, my restriction of movement hasn’t got any worse in about 7 years.”